petarxx99/JavaFX_FXML_selling_internet_packages_2/README.txt

 Also, I removed the responsibility of the class InternetPackage of saving itself, now controller class is responsible for it.
 Maybe I will add in the future the option for permanent storage in this version of the project as well, since I am more pleased with the design that I did in this project.
-If I add the option for permanent storage, I will probably make anotehr class to deal with that, we will see.
+If I add the option for permanent storage, I will probably make another class to deal with that, we will see.